Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Columbia’s advisors make asset allocation and investment decisions based on each client’s goals, risk tolerance, limitations and other specific circumstances.
 For instance, if a client is very close to or in retirement, the firm might construct a more conservative asset allocation that allows the client to draw income from dividends and fixed-income securities, for example.

 The firm can offer investment advice, as well as financial planning and consulting services.
-Like many of the firms on this list, Exchange has a minimum portfolio size of $500,000, though it may decide to waive this stipulation at its own discretion.
+Exchange Capital Management has a minimum portfolio size of $500,000, though it may decide to waive this requirement at its own discretion.

 Exchange Capital Management Background

 Exchange Capital Management was founded in 1989.
-Currently, its principal owners are partners Michael R. Reid and Kevin D. McVeigh.
-Among the firm’s nine advisors, you’ll find two certified financial planners (CFPs), three chartered financial analysts (CFAs) and one chartered alternative investment analyst (CAIA).
+Currently, its principal owners are partners Michael R. Reid, Andrew Stewart and Kevin D. McVeigh.
+Among the firm’s advisors, you’ll find certifications like certified financial planner (CFP) and chartered financial analyst (CFA).

 Exchange typically charges management fees as a percentage of your assets under management (AUM).
 The exact percentage can vary from 0.35% to 1.15%, depending on the value of your assets.
 These fees will generally be billed quarterly, and they cover both investment management and financial planning services.